srdzak/apiblueprint/README.md

 # apiblueprint
-Repository for linking API Blueprint related artifacts
+Repository for linking API Blueprint related artifacts.
+And a new line that steve himself added